 Conclusion

 It’s no surprise that retaining customers has become more challenging in recent years.
-Customers tend to sway as more companies start offering more services and get competitive with discounts.
-But you can still retain a large chunk of your customers—actively implement their feedback, provide an unmatchable app experience, and take all the right steps mentioned above.
+Customers tend to sway as more companies start offering more services and getting competitive with discounts.
+But you can still retain a large chunk of your customers if you actively implement their feedback, provide an unmatchable app experience, and take all the right steps mentioned above.

 To know more about how Netcore Cloud can help you with this, visit our customer engagement page.